nealcaren/CrisisOpportunity/markdown/race_traits.md

 Three points are sought to be established.

-### I. The Mulatto is Physically Inferior to both Parent Races
+### I. The Mulatto is Physically Inferior to both Parent Races.

 The opinions of examining surgeons during the civil war are quoted which quite unanimously show that the Mulatto is strongly inclined to